 On my identity and heritage: My Mexican-American heritage is something I’m most proud of.
 I come from a family full of love, language, rich traditions, and seriously the best food!
 All of these play such an important role in who I grew up to be and why I love being Latino.
 From my Abuelita’s special mole recipe, to my dual language upbringing — it’s all part of my identity.
 And I can’t wait to continue teaching it to my kids as well!

-On highlighting Latinx history, culture, and experiences in lessons: Our Latinx history and culture is everywhere!
+On highlighting Latinx and Hispanic history, culture, and experiences in lessons: Our Latinx history and culture is everywhere!
 It’s important to remember to bring articles, books, guest speakers, anything relating to our culture into as many lessons as you can throughout the year.
 It’s not just a one-month thing — make it count by celebrating and uplifting POC all year long!

 On building inclusive classroom communities: Social-emotional learning is one of the most important aspects of any grade level, but it’s especially important in primary grades.
 One strategy is to give your students a simple Google Form where they explain or show how they feel each morning.
 Your students can visually mark how they are feeling.
 Then you can have a place where students can share any other information (positive or negative) about their day.
 Knowing you are asking about how they feel and making that effort to check in with them is key!